 Please also visit our ‘Research and Science’ section.
-Abstracts are now invited for the 12th EPNS Congress which will be taking place in Lyon, France, 20-24 June 2017 and registration opens in January 2017.
+Registration for the 12th EPNS Congress which will be taking place in Lyon, France, 20-24 June 2017 now open.
 The main theme for our EPNS2017 congress will be: Lifelong course of diseases of the child’s nervous system.
 In addition, it is with pleasure that I can announce the 2nd EPNS Satellite Symposium on Advances in Neuromodulation in children: Neuronal Networks, Neurophysiology and Neuroplasticity is being held 19-20 June 2017 in Lyon – directly before the EPNS Congress.
 The 1st Symposium which took place in Vienna 2 years ago was a great success, and once again we are honoured to welcome a broad faculty of international experts who will bring you up-to-date with the practice and future developments in the rapidly developing field of neuromodulation.
 Our Congresses are held every 2 years, and in the alternate years we host a Research Meeting.
 These meetings have an established reputation for excellence and it was also with pleasure we hosted the EPNS Research Meeting in Essen, Germany, this October.
 Our congratulations to the 2 Research Prize winner.
 Select EPNS Research Meeting 2016 for more information.

 Of course if you are not already a member of the EPNS and you are a physician with a research or clinical interest in Paediatric Neurology, we would be delighted to welcome you to our Society.
 It’s easy to join – just complete our on-line application form.
 Any queries whatsoever, please do not hesitate to email Sue Hargreaves, our EPNS membership secretary on email@example.com

 Professor Lieven Lagae